 Allow the professionals to install and verify your system.

 Energy Trust helps protect your investment by reviewing the plans for your system before construction.
-Once it’s complete, we also verify that it met our rigorous technical standards.
+Once it’s complete, we also verify that it meets our rigorous technical standards.
 In many cases, we will stop by in person to verify your system was installed properly.

 Energy Trust mails your incentive check.